mislav/poignant-guide/_posts/1900-01-04-floating-little-leaves.md

 title: "Floating Little Leaves of Code"
 permalink: book/chapter-4.html
 layout: chapter
+sections:
+- - section1
+  - The Leaf as a Status Symbol in Ambrose
+- - section2
+  - Small and Nearly Worthless
+- - section3
+  - Chaining Delusions Together
+- - section4
+  - The Miracle of Blocks
 ---

 ![Impossibly deep in the caverns of Ambrose... the Elf with a pet